linz/lds-metadata-updater/README.md

 * run `pre-commit run --all-files`

 This should automatically apply fixes to any files that need formatting.
+Note: if GitHub Actions fails due to formatting issues, you will need to run the above command locally to apply the necessary fixes.

 ### Tests
 Unit tests are provided to test all methods not making requests via the Koordinates